Prowler (Marvel Comics): Aaron Davis

 After Miles and his clone Shift free Quantum from Assessor's control, they learn that Aaron is alive somewhere in a different universe and discover Assessor's connection to the Beyond Corporation.
-As it turns out, Aaron is trapped in a dystopian alternate future where he is captured by an alternate version of Miles' clone Selim who killed his reality's Miles.
-After Miles and Shift from the prime universe acquires aid from the resistance force, led by alternate grown up versions of Billie Morales, Ganke, Aaron, and the alternate elderly Peter Parker are freed from Selim's imprisonment.
-Following the alternate Ganke's sacrifice on preventing alternate Selim's suicide attempt on destroying New York along with them, Aaron, Miles and Shift stays at the reality to help Billie's resistance on rebuilding the city and restoring its freedom.
-After the three finally made it home to Earth-616, Aaron helps Shift to be adopted by a mother who is a herbalist, then treats both Miles and Shift bruschetta breads at a dinner, following Miles' successful scholarship achievements.
+Aaron is trapped in a dystopian alternate future and captured by an alternate version of Miles' clone Selim who killed his reality's Miles.
+After Ganke Lee sacrifices himself to prevent Selim from destroying New York, Aaron, Miles and Shift remain for a while to assist in rebuilding efforts before returning to their home universe.

-During the "Gang War" storyline, Aaron Davis is approached by Hobie Brown, who had heard about his exploits as Prowler.
-Upon giving Aaron a copy of one of his Prowler costumes, Hobie asks him to find out what Hobgoblin is planning for Brooklyn.
-If he slips up, Hobie will repossess the Prowler identity from Aaron.
-Amidst the gang wars, Hobgoblin hires Aaron Davis to deal with his "spider problem".
+During the "Gang War" storyline, Aaron Davis is approached by Hobie Brown, who has learned of his exploits as Prowler.
+After giving Aaron a copy of one of his Prowler costumes, Hobie asks him to find out what Hobgoblin is planning for Brooklyn.
+If he slips up, Hobie will take the Prowler identity from Aaron.
 Hobgoblin and Prowler sell weapons to the Enforcers in order to sway them to Hobgoblin's side.
-Prowler accompanied the Enforcers to Sheepshead Bay, Manhattan where they ran into Miles and the Cape-Killers members Scorpion and Gust.
-While Scorpion and Gust defeat the Enforcers, Miles fights his uncle until Starling arrives with Shift and Ms. Marvel.
-After being subdued, Prowler explains his motives for helping Hobgoblin to Miles as well as mentioning that Hobgoblin is working with Rabble.
-After taking them to where Hobgoblin's hideout is, he warns them about his hired muscle as Ms. Marvel notices that Goldbug, Lady Stilt-Man, Man-Bull, Mr. Fish, Ricadonna, and Shocker are outside.
-He then joins Miles, Gust, and Ms. Marvel in entering the building while the others fight Hobgoblin's hired muscle.
+Prowler accompanies the Enforcers to Sheepshead Bay, where they encounter Miles and the Cape-Killers.
+After being subdued, Prowler explains his motives for helping Hobgoblin to Miles.
+Prowler accompanies Miles, Gust, and Ms. Marvel while the others fight Hobgoblin's hired muscle.